zjlywjh001/CAN_OMEGA/README.md

 U[CR] --- Reboot and enter bootloader
 Notice:
 When Entering Bootloader it will wait for 3 seconds for another 'U' char.
 When Received 'U' with in 3 seconds, the bootloader will start firmware update function.

+Following Commands are available in CAN Omega 1.1 or later hardware only.

+A[CR] --- Set Terminal Resistor to Open Circuit (Default on boot)

+a[CR] --- Set Terminal Resistor to 120-Ohms

 ## License